-The Islamic Finance Development Report is an annual barometer of the health and development of the Islamic Finance industry worldwide, based on the ICD Thomson Reuters Islamic Finance Development Indicator.
-It examines key statistics and trends across 124 countries through five indicators that are deemed to be significant for the development of the US$2 trillion Islamic finance industry which are: Quantitative Development, Knowledge, Governance, Corporate Social Responsibility and Awareness.
+This report is the annual barometer that will assess the development of the Islamic finance industry worldwide.
+This year the report examines the key statistics and trends across 124 countries through five indicators that are deemed to be significant for the development of the US$2 trillion Islamic finance industry.

 Thomson Reuters Sukuk Perceptions & Forecast 2017

-The fifth Sukuk report is designed to provide an in-depth market analysis and movement on primary and secondary markets from a practical point of view that are of appeal to the financial market based on primary empirical data from key investors and lead arrangers.
-The study tackles current and projected challenges with an emphasis on proposing and outlining executable solutions based on in-house analysis as well as primary empirical data from key issuers, investors and other key market players.
+The 5th edition will provide an in-depth analysis on primary and secondary markets from a practical point of view that are of appeal to the financial market based on primary empirical data from key investors and lead arrangers.

 Venture Capital Report

 The Bahrain Islamic Venture Capital Report by Thomson Reuters: This report is aimed at serving as a catalyst for building a venture capital ecosystem in Bahrain and offers a guide into some of the regulatory and market infrastructure needed to support venture capital in Bahrain and the Gulf Cooperation Council (GCC) countries.